nhsconnect/prm-practice-migration/guide/05-planning-for-cut-over.md

 ## What is the cut-over?

-The ‘cut-over’ is the transition from the old to the new system.
+‘Cut-over’ is the period between final data production from the existing system and the golive in the new system.

-### The cut-over begins when…
+### During the cut-over

-* The new system is accessible to the practice, although it may not contain the data

 * Data entered into the old system will no longer be carried across into the new system (note: practices may still enter data but it will not be migrated).

-### The cut-over ends when…

-* The data has been imported into the new system and tested

-* The practice starts to use the new system as the primary system

-### During the cut-over, the key activities are…

-* Source Supplier will export the data and provide it to the Target Supplier.

 * The Target supplier will import the data into the new system